 Combining fitness, fun and a few facts, this day out adds some extra hills into a guided walk/self-drive combination.
 Starting in Launceston, the day starts off with a spirited climb from near the North Esk River to the Windmill Hill Semaphore Tower and return (2km).

 After a brief stop at the site of the former Queens Wharf in Launceston, we travel 26km north along the East Tamar Highway to the Mt Direction car park.
 A 2km walk to the semaphore tower on top of Mt Direction commences.
 The summit once had a population of 30 and ruins of a substantial stone dwelling and a well remain which, along with a large beehive cairn, encourage walkers to ponder what life might have been like there.

 Upon returning from Mt Direction, our next stop is Mt George, 25km further north.
 Although the car park is situated near the semaphore tower on Mt George, this tour puts fitness first and we’ll be walking 1.5km up to the semaphore tower!
 On a clear day, the views across the mouth of kanamaluka/Tamar Estuary are superb.

 The final driving leg of 11km takes us to the end point at Low Head.
 Leaving enough vehicles there, we drive 8.5km south to York Cove to commence the final walking section of the day.
 The delightful kanamaluka trail follows the coastline through to Low Head.
-2km along the way, we’ll stop for lunch (BYO picnic by the water or order a counter meal at local watering hole), then complete the final 8km at Low Head Lighthouse.
+2km along the way, we’ll stop for lunch (BYO picnic by the water or order a meal at one of the local cafes), then complete the final 8km at Low Head Lighthouse.